UNESCO World Heritage Sites TrierWelcome to Trier – the centre of antiquity

 The Thermen am Viehmarkt offers visitors an insight into the history of the city of Trier from antiquity to modern times.
-But the Villa Otrang and the Klause Kastel a little way outside Trier are also well of interest, and bring history to life.
+But the Villa Otrang a little way outside Trier is also well of interest, and brings history to life.

 You will find all the information you need for your visit to Trier, the centre of antiquity in Germany, on this website.